cmoody2/Internship_Code_Summary/README.md

 ## **Front End Development**

 I chose to use Bootstrap for front end work as it is a fairly robust and easy to use HTML and CSS framework.
-The color palette I worked with revolved around different greys, reds, black and white.
+I chose a monochrome color palette with added shades of red to work with.
 I used paint 3d to create a fairly simple background to fill out the space of the page and Bootstrap components for most of the page elements.

 ![Index and Search Views](/images/website_home_page.png)